 The trial continues …

-Tax fraud investigations are serious and should be dealt with by a tax investigations expert as they can result in a lengthy prison sentence.
+Tax fraud investigations are serious and should be dealt with by an expert as they can result in a lengthy prison sentence.

-KinsellaTax staff consist of ex-HM Inspector of Taxes and ex-HM Custom and Excise Officers fully trained in all types of HMRC tax investigations.
+KinsellaTax staff consist of ex-HM Inspector of Taxes and ex-HM Custom and Excise Officers fully trained in all types of investigations.